gokulm/BoltOn/docs/bus.md

 **Note:**

-* As MassTransit had abstracted out the transport like RabbitMq, Azure Service Bus etc., and all the other things very well BoltOn just adds a minor add-on `BoltOnMassTransitConsumer<TMessage>` to it, which injects `IRequestor` for processing the message of type `TMessage`.
+* As MassTransit had abstracted out the transport like RabbitMq, Azure Service Bus etc., and all the other things very well BoltOn just adds a minor add-on `AppMessageConsumer<TMessage>` to it, which injects `IRequestor` for processing the message of type `TMessage`.
-* As the consumer injects `IRequestor` and uses it for processing the messages, all the messages should implement any of the interfaces mentioned [here](../Requestor/#request-response-and-handler).
-Please refer to [Requestor](../requestor) documentation to know how to add handlers and its internals.
+* As the consumer injects `IRequestor` and uses it for processing the messages, please refer to [Requestor](../requestor) documentation to know how to add handlers and its internals.
 * Starting and stopping bus gets taken care by [PostRegistrationTask](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn.Bus.MassTransit/PostRegistrationTask.cs) and [CleanupTask](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn.Bus.MassTransit/CleanupTask.cs) respectively.